w3c/wai-selecting-eval-tools/index.md

 - *Reports*.
 Reports generally provide information about many pages or whole sites.
 They are useful to determine the conformance of the checkpoints that can be automatically checked.

 - *Step-by-step evaluations*.
-Wizard-based evaluation tools guide users through sequences of check step by step.
+Wizard-based evaluation tools guide users through sequences of checks, step by step.
 They are able to conduct automated checks and prompt the user to manually assess the rest.
 For example a wizard-based tool may check images for alternate text.
 The user then evaluates how appropriate the alternate text is.

 - *In-page feedback*.
 This feature inserts temporary icons and markup to display results of accessibility checks.
 They are useful to view issues in context.
 They are also useful to understand the relative importance of each issue.

 - *Page transformation*.
 Transformation tools change the appearance of a site to help identify design issues.
 For example, the tool may show the site in text only or without color.
-These tools are useful to compensate the limitations of automated testing.
+These tools are useful to compensate for the limitations of automated testing.

 ## Further considerations
 {:#Further}